-ForgeRock has developed artifacts in the forgeops ^C Git repository for the purpose of deploying the Ping Identity Platform in the cloud.
-The companion DevOps documentation provides examples, including the ForgeOps Cloud Developer's Kit (CDK) and the ForgeOps Cloud Deployment Model (CDM), to help you get started.
+ForgeRock has developed artifacts in the forgeops \square and forgeops-extras \square Git repositories for the purpose of deploying the Ping Identity Platform in the cloud.
+The companion ForgeOps documentation provides examples, including the ForgeOps Cloud Developer's Kit (CDK) and the ForgeOps Cloud Deployment Model (CDM), to help you get started.